airarosal/ZencorNew/README.md

 └── images/           # Logo and photos

 💻 How to Run Locally
-Follow these steps to set up the project on your machine:
+Follow these steps to set up the project on your device:

-Download the Code:
+1. Download the Code:

 Click the green <> Code button at the top right of this repository.

 Select Download ZIP.

-Extract the Files:
+2. Extract the Files:

 Go to your computer's Downloads folder.